GerHobbelt/FlowType.JS/README.md

 This is a forked version of Flowtype, brought to you by [Simple Focus](http://simplefocus.com).
 Follow Simple Focus on Twitter: [@simplefocus](http://twitter.com/simplefocus).

-FlowType.JS is licensed under the MIT License.
+Imageflex and FlowType.JS are licensed under the MIT License.
 See the LICENSE.txt file for copy permission.